Standards

 - The prize distribution should accurately represent the play-for-money game.
 For example, where play-for-free games use virtual cash, the virtual cash payouts should be the same as the corresponding play-for-money game, and where tokens are used, the allocation of tokens as prizes should be proportionate to the stakes and prizes in the play-for-money game.

 - Where videos are used to advertise a game’s features it should be made clear to consumers where footage has been edited or sped-up for promotional purposes.
-Similarly, where a non-consumer (for example supplier’s) website is demonstrating a game with higher than normal returns (ie on a website that is different to the real money gambling facility websites) it should be made clear that it is a demonstration game specifically designed to demonstrate the bonus features.
+Similarly, where a non-consumer (for example supplier’s) website is demonstrating a game with higher than normal returns (that is, on a website that is different to the real money gambling facility websites) it should be made clear that it is a demonstration game specifically designed to demonstrate the bonus features.

 RTS 5 – Result determination Next section